samee/obliv-c/test/oblivc/million/README.txt

+This test uses a tiny bash script `cycle` that oyu can find at https://github.com/samee/cmd

 Simply compares two integers supplied by two parties on the command line.
 Doesn't even open a TCP socket, but instead uses stdio to run the protocol.
 For testing, we use a cyclic pipe:

 # compile using our GCC wrapper